 Comic books aren’t just loved by geeky Americans, but men, women, and children of all ages, worldwide.
-American super heroes are ever-popular, but it should come as no surprise that nearly every culture has its own approach to telling stories through pictures.
+American superheroes are ever-popular, but it should come as no surprise that nearly every culture has its own approach to telling stories through pictures.
+Manga is a very interesting topic for academic research, and if you decide to study it more thoroughly you’ll easily find experts for thesis help here

 What is Manga?